Service brief · Chapter II · Event-based filings

 Ministry's name register

 Lists every company and LLP name currently registered or recently struck off.
 The Ministry's check is mechanical and limited to this register.
+Approval means the name is not identical to another entity's name; it does not mean the name is clear for commercial use.

 Trademark register